 Directors do not receive any remuneration.
-The Chair of the Board of Directors receives a payment of \$4,800 per annum for expenses related to the Company.
-Any unexpended funds are returned to the Company at the end of each year.
+The Chair of the Board of Directors receives an honorarium \$7,200 per annum for expenses related to the Company (2021: \$4,800).
+The increase from previous years is subject to approval by company members at the 2022 AGM.

-Key management personnel include the company's Directors, all of which are non-executive directors, and ten (2020: three) staff.
+Key management personnel include the company's Directors, all of which are non-executive directors, and seven (2021: ten) staff.